 Learn more about Carol's work by visting her words page.

 Find Carol's books at local feminist or independent bookstores.
 Or order from Amazon.com using this link and you will also be making a contribution to Ariadne Institute's scholarship fund.

-Cristina Nevans made her first Goddess Pilgrimage to Crete in the fall of 1997, returning in fall 1999.
+Cristina Nevans has assisted on Goddess Pilgrimages to Crete since 1998 and will continue to assist as needed.
 She has lived in Greece since 1986 and is a landscape architect who has designed gardens for several of the archaeological schools in Greece, including the Study Center at Pachia Ammos, Crete.
 She loves to share her insights about traditional and contemporary Greece and to tell how the Goddesses of Crete changed her life.
-She will assist you and Carol on the spring tour.